ezsystems/commerce-documentation/docs/guide/catalog/catalog_cookbook/setting_up_variants_from_external_source.md

 In your factory you need to map your `dataMap` information into the `VariantProductNode` attribute [`$variantCharacteristics`](../catalog_api/variantproductsnode_and_orderablevariantnode/simplevariantcharacteristics.md).
 The structure is described below.

 All information about variants is stored in this attribute (including prices and pictures).
-It contains three pieces of information:
+It contains the following pieces of information:

 - `characteristics` contains all information about characteristics (selectable options) like images or labels for displaying options in templates
 - `variantCodes` is a set of all possible combinations of variant characteristics (variants).
 It contains a list of the respective variant codes, which store a particular combination of the characteristics.
 The record structure is: